Extremal Determinants of Laplace-Beltrami Operators for Rectangular Tori: Jacobi's Theta Functions

-We remark that the proof is quite sensible to the estimated constants and does for example not work if in the last step $\psi'''(x)$ is estimated by $184 \, e^{-\pi x}$ instead of $183 \, e^{-\pi x}$.

-Most recently, Vesalainen and Ernvall--Hytönen \cite{VesHyt_Personal}, \cite{VesHyt_Secrecy_2017} proved Proposition \ref{prop_log_log_concave} independently from this work.
-They used the result to prove a conjecture by Hernandez and Sethuraman\footnote{The author does not claim any credit for solving the conjecture by Hernandez and Sethuraman since the author was not aware of the conjecture prior to the appearance of \cite{VesHyt_Secrecy_2017}.} \cite{Hernandez_Master_2016} (see also the references in \cite{VesHyt_Secrecy_2017}).
-The result by Vesalainen and Ernvall--Hytönen (which the author was aware of) is an immediate consequence of Proposition \ref{prop_log_log_concave} and reads as follows. \begin{theorem}[Vesalainen, Ernvall--Hytönen] For $\alpha, \beta \in \R_+$ with $1 \leq \alpha \leq \beta$ and $x \in \R_+$ we define the function
+Vesalainen and Ernvall--Hytönen \cite{HytVes_Personal}, \cite{HytVes_Secrecy_2017} proved Proposition \ref{prop_log_log_concave} independently from this work.
+They used the result to prove a conjecture by Hernandez and Sethuraman\footnote{The author does not claim any credit for solving the conjecture by Hernandez and Sethuraman since the author was not aware of the conjecture prior to the appearance of \cite{HytVes_Secrecy_2017}.} \cite{Hernandez_Master_2016} (see also the references in \cite{HytVes_Secrecy_2017}).
+The following result by Vesalainen and Ernvall--Hytönen is an immediate consequence of Proposition \ref{prop_log_log_concave}. \begin{theorem}[Ernvall--Hytönen, Vesalainen] For $\alpha, \beta \in \R_+$ with $1 \leq \alpha < \beta$ and $x \in \R_+$ we define the function

 Then